thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="update-current-dashboard-state-3" %}

-##### Navigate to other dashboard
+#### Navigate to other dashboard

 This type of action transfers you to a previously created dashboard of your choice.

 We assume that you have already completed the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.

-- As an example for this manual, choose "[Widget header button](#widget-header-button)" action source;
+- As an example for this manual, select "[Widget header button](#widget-header-button)" action source;
-- Input a name for the action and choose an icon that will represent a button.
+- Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
-- Choose a "Navigate to other dashboard" action type from the "Action" drop-down menu;
+- Select a "Navigate to other dashboard" action type from the "Action" drop-down menu;
 - After choosing an action type, the drop-down menu "Target dashboard" appears.
 Select a dashboard you'd like to be transitioned to.
 Note that you can also navigate to an existing state of the selected dashboard;
 - When the desired dashboard has been selected, click the "Add" button at the bottom of the "Add action" window;
 - Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings;